azfarhussain-10p/reactATS/docs/README.md

+# ⚠️ DEPRECATED - Content Moved

+> **Note**: This documentation file is deprecated.
+All content has been moved to the root [README.md](/README.md) file in the project root directory.
+> Please refer to the main README.md file for the most up-to-date documentation.

+---

 # ATS Application Documentation

 Welcome to the documentation for our Applicant Tracking System (ATS).
 This comprehensive documentation covers everything from user guides to technical implementation details.